Rajpratik71/Mininet-wiki/MininetGettingStarted.md

 Download and Get Started with Mininet!
 =======================================

 The easiest way to get started is to download a pre-packaged Ubuntu VM.
-This VM includes a modified kernel, all !OpenFlow binaries and tools pre-installed, plus tweaks to the kernel configuration to support larger Mininet networks.
+This VM includes a modified kernel, all OpenFlow binaries and tools pre-installed, plus tweaks to the kernel configuration to support larger Mininet networks.

 Option 1: Mininet VM Installation (recommended)